 Run by the Motor Vehicle Division of the Montana Department of Justice, the Charity License Plate Program facilitates Montanans’ support of hundreds of foundations and causes around the state.
 When an individual purchases Vital Ground plates, $20 of the $35 registration fee goes to the foundation.
 Following the initial purchase, the entire $20 yearly renewal fee transfers directly to Vital Ground.

-In return, the individual can adorn their vehicle with the image of Montana artist Monte Dolack’s iconic painting, “The Great Bear.”
+In return, the individual can adorn their vehicle with the image of Montana artist Monte Dolack’s iconic painting, “The Great Bear.”"It is a beautiful license plate that appeals to a wide range of people throughout the state.
+It stands for conservation of all things—not just the grizzly."

 “The grizzly bear on the plate is a detail from a painting I completed several years ago to celebrate the Great Bear and its connection to the land,” said Dolack.
 “It portrays a big, beautiful grizzly striding over the land that is so vital for its existence and serves as an important symbol of a healthy and wild ecosystem.”